o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 normative:

-informative:
-     RFC7270:
      I-D.ietf-opsawg-discardmodel:
           target: https://datatracker.ietf.org/doc/draft-ietf-opsawg-discardmodel/
           title: "Information and Data Models for Packet Discard Reporting"

-     RFC9710:
-     RFC7012:
-     RFC7013:
-     RFC7011:
-     RFC6313:
-     RFC8126:
-     RFC5103:
+informative:

 --- abstract

-This document defines a new IPFIX Information Element for classifying flow-level discards which aligns with the information model defined in {{?I-D.ietf-opsawg-discardmodel}}.
+This document defines an IPFIX Information Element for classifying flow-level discards that aligns with the information model defined in {{!I-D.ietf-opsawg-discardmodel}}.
 The flowDiscardClass Information Element provides consistent classification of packet discards across IPFIX implementations, enabling correlation between device, interface and control-plane discards and the impacted flows.

 --- middle